All Episodes

 Remember what that was?

-Cut a deal.
+They cut a deal.

 Keep those hostages in there until after the election.

-We'll make a deal with you let them out.
+We'll make a deal with you.

-And that's exactly what happened when Reagan was elected, the Iranians let the hostages go.
+When Reagan was elected, the Iranians let the hostages go.

 There was no evidence.

-He was all over television, confirming that Bush had been flown in a plane or whatever, gone over to Paris to meet the Iranian.
+He was all over television confirming that Bush had been flown in a plane or whatever, gone over to Paris to meet the Iranian.

 It wasn't true.

-The seriousness of the charge demands that we investigate.
+Tom Foley, Speaker of the House, says, despite the fact there's no evidence, the seriousness of the charge demands that we investigate.

-Blue ribbon panel to find out there was an October surprise.
+So there was a long investigation, blue ribbon panel to find out there was an October surprise.

 That's what's happening in embryonic stem cell research.